-To be honest, I can’t promise that one of those things won’t happen, after all, it is a game where you try to make everyone else bankrupt.
+To be honest, I can’t promise that won’t happen; after all, it is a game where you try to make everyone else bankrupt.
 But let’s take a look at how Monopoly is supposed to end…

 - How Do You Win Monopoly?

 - Keep it friendly!

 - Monopoly ends when all players bar one have gone bankrupt

 - The player who wins Monopoly is the last one standing